Small noise may diversify collective motion in Vicsek model: Analysis under Open Boundary Conditions

-for any $\alpha>0$.
-Compared to $S_{\alpha}^1$, the difference of this set may not take the zero as its center angle. \begin{lem} $( S_{\pi}^3)^c$ is finite-time robustly reachable from $ S_{\pi}^3$ under both protocol (\ref{model2_new}) and (\ref{model2}). \end{lem} The proof of this lemma is put in Appendix.
+Differing from $S_{\alpha}^1$, $S_{\alpha}^3$ may not take the zero as its center angle.
+Without any additional condition Systems I and II can reach a disordered state from an ordered state: \begin{lem} Assume (A1) holds, then $( S_{\pi}^3)^c$ is finite-time robustly reachable from $S_{\pi}^3$ under both protocol (\ref{model2_new}) and (\ref{model2}). \end{lem} The proof of this lemma is put in Appendix \ref{App_lem3_new}.

-The following theorem says for any initial sates and system parameters the disordered states are still reached infinite times: \begin{thm} For system I (or II), with probability $1$ there exists an infinite time sequence $t_1<t_2<\cdots$ such that $d_{\theta(t_i)}\geq\pi$ for all $i\geq 1$; moreover, let $\tau_0=0$ and $\tau_{i+1}$ denote the stopping time as
+The following theorem says for any initial sate and system parameters the disordered states are still reached an infinite number of times: \begin{thm} Assume (A1) holds.
+Then for System I (or II), with probability $1$ there exists an infinite time sequence $t_1<t_2<\cdots$ such that $d_{\theta(t_i)}\geq\pi$ for all $i\geq 1$; moreover, let $\tau_0=0$ and $\tau_{i+1}$ denote the stopping time as

 then for all $i\geq 1$ and $t\geq 0$,

 where $c\in (0,1)$ and $T>0$ are constants depending on $n, r_{\max},\eta, v$ and $\underline{\rho}$ only. \end{thm} \begin{proof} Immediate from Corollary \ref{robust2} and Lemma \ref{lem3_new}. \end{proof}